You’ll be pleased to know that getting to Kensington and Chelsea is very easy, given the many transport options present in the area!

 Getting To Kensington and Chelsea from Stansted Airport

-Stansted Airport, situated to the northeast of London, is the furthest away of the major London airports.
+Stansted Airport, situated to the northeast of London, is the furthest away of the major London airports to Kensington and Chelsea.
 If you can, try flying to one of the other airports above to ease your onward journey to this part of the city.

 If you are travelling from Stansted, take the Stansted Express to Liverpool Street station, changing here for the Underground – take the Circle Line, which takes you round to stations in K & C (once again requiring a change of trains at Edgware Road station).
 Alternatively, you can also take the Central Line which goes direct to Notting Hill Gate and Holland Park stations.

-Depending on your final destination, and if you’d like to avoid travelling through Liverpool Street station (which is, after all, one of London’s main stations and can get quite busy at times), we recommend taking the Stansted Express to Tottenham Hale station, changing here for the Underground (Victoria Line).
+Depending on your final destination, and if you’d like to avoid travelling through Liverpool Street station (which is, after all, one of London’s main stations and can get quite busy at times), we recommend taking the Stansted Express to Tottenham Hale station, changing here for the Victoria Line on the Underground.
 You can take this to Green Park station where you change for the Piccadilly Line to Knightsbridge, South Kensington, Gloucester Road or Earl’s Court.
 (So this route from Stansted Airport is obviously ideal for these areas.)

 Getting To Kensington and Chelsea from London’s train stations